 - Examined PCB concentrations in New Bedford Harbor Quahogs for Human Risk Implications, Massachusetts Department of Environmental Protection

-The ILE will involve writing a policy memo for a defined stakeholder group.
-The student will work on a case study either based on a case from a project-based class (e.g., Exposure Assessment, Risk Assessment) or an idea developed independently, in either case approved by the certificate director.
+Integrated into the MPH program, students explore environmental health science by writing a policy memo for a defined stakeholder group.
+Through this experiential learning opportunity, the student will work on a case study either from a project-based class (e.g., Exposure Assessment, Risk Assessment) or an idea developed independently, in either case approved by the certificate director.